 What also needs to be

-however is more designed to have a cutting effect than a polishing effect.
-This is why we are going to use two
+more designed to have a cutting effect than a polishing effect.
+This is why we are going to use two separate Kitten

-pressure is never even over a given area of polishing.
-In most cases hand pressure is just far too heavy for an
+never even over a given area of polishing.
+In most cases hand pressure is just far too heavy for an abrasive.
+Also, the

 down the abrasive particles very quickly, therefore dissipating all scratches.

-orbital, and by the end of the day you get to keep your shoulder.
-Nobody said that polishing your car had to be
+by the end of the day you get to keep your shoulder.
+Nobody said that polishing your car had to be hard work.
+Just

 Being a paste of course